cwcyau/hdrukphdcourses/README.md

 Participants should be:

 1. Current PhD students at a UK university,
-2. Experienced in graduate-level studies in mathematics and computational science,
+2. Experienced in graduate-level studies in mathematics, statistics and computational science,
 3. Proficient in a modern programming language (particularly Python and/or R).

 ## Course Timetable